 Planning of the Netherlands Commercial Court

-The Netherlands Commercial Court Act (Wet Netherlands Commercial Court) is slated to come into force on 1 January 2018.
+The Netherlands Commercial Court Act (Wet Netherlands Commercial Court) is slated to come into force during the course of 2018.

 The Netherlands Commercial Court has come one step closer to fruition in July, 2017, with the tabling of the implementing legislative bill before the Dutch Parliament on 18 July 2017.
 The Netherlands Commercial Court Bill contains amendments to the Dutch Code of Civil Procedure to provide for the use of English as the language of proceedings and to allow the “international commercial chamber” of the Amsterdam District Court and Court of Appeal (as the Netherlands Commercial Court and Netherlands Commercial Court of Appeal are referred to in the Bill) to hand down judgments in the English language.

 In addition to this, the bill also provides for certain amendments to the Dutch Civil Proceedings (Court Fees) Act to provide for the special filing fees that litigants before the Netherlands Commercial Court will have to pay.

 After missing the original proposed starting date of 1 January 2017, with this step the Netherlands Commercial Court looks to be on track to open its doors during the course of 2018.